 Grants for college are another free money option.
 The difference with grants is that they’re usually given out based on financial need, while scholarships can be awarded based on your skills, hobbies, interests, ethnicity, religion, and more.
 For example, Federal Pell Grants are the largest source of federally funded grants.
 They’re awarded solely based on your financial need.

-To qualify for grants, your family needs to fill out the FAFSA (Free Application for Federal Student Aid), a form that determines how much federal financial aid you’re eligible for.
-You can submit the FAFSA as early as October of your senior year of high school.
-And federal aid is first come, first served, so don’t put it off!
+To qualify for grants, your family needs to fill out the FAFSA® (Free Application for Federal Student Aid), a form that determines how much federal financial aid you’re eligible for.
+The FAFSA® typically opens October 1 every year, but due to new changes in the application, the opening date has been pushed to December 2023 for this year only.
+Federal aid is first come, first served, so don't put it off!

 If you need to borrow money for college (and most students do), start with federal student loans.
 Federal student loans are money you borrow from the U.S. government.
 The benefits of federal student loans are that they usually have lower interest rates and more flexible repayment options than private student loans.